opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.3.2 =
+* Bugfix for rewrite rules:
+On certain WP instances (specific mix of plugins/configuration) flushing the rewrite rules caused issues tied to specific permalink structures.
+No longer flush the rewrite rules to resolve this issue.

 = 1.3.1 =
 * Minor bugfix with attribute filtering (would not work correctly with certain Wordpress hosts)